Malawi is a land of contrasts.

 Someone, somewhere, must be sleeping on the job.

-This, Dear Pain, is the strangest of all times— time when people are being made to wait for tapped water for weeks on end, and yet this is supposed to be the rainy season.
+This, Dear Pain, is the strangest of all times—time when people are being made to wait for tapped water for months on end, and yet this is supposed to be the rainy season.